gustaf-a/EmailCleaner/README.md

 # EmailCleaner

-An application which collects emails and groups them in different ways to make it easy to clean the inbox.
+Work in process: An application which collects emails and groups them in different ways to make it easy to clean the inbox.
 This is a practice project built with a tech stack and architecture best suited for my own curiosity and learning rather than performance.